vsbron/course-react2024-the-wild-oasis/README.md

 - New cabins can be added to the list;
 - Existing cabins can be duplicated, edited or deleted entirely;
 - Custom images can be uploaded while adding/editing a Cabin;
+- All the cabins data can be filtered and sorted;

 ## Details